 We may think that mental illnesses are rare, or things that simply happen to other people.
 We may think that they'll be easy to spot.
 We might not be willing to consider that we could have a mental disorder ourselves.

-In 2009, French president Nicolas Sarkozy gave a speech that called burqas "a sign of subjugation, of the submission of women."
-Many agree with him, but to others, the veil is a sign of modesty and piety as well as a badge of honor.
+Burqas are commonly associated with repression and religious extremism.
+But to many people, the veil is a sign of modesty and piety, as well as a badge of honor.
 What is the true meaning of the veil?

 Aborigines are the world's oldest continuous culture, and they arrived in Australia between 40,000 and 60,000 years ago.
 Learn more with Aborigine pictures.